‘This bill that came in August, was $1,030’: Lines wrap around building for utility bill financial relief

 “It’s a blessing that community action is helping people out with their light bills so we’re just here to get our light bill paid by the grace of God,” said resident Xiomara Bradley.

 Mark Payne from Levy County said his utility bills would range $100 to $200 in the previous summers.
-But, since June of 2022, he says they have have increased.
+But, since June of 2022, he said they have have increased.

 “It completely doubled.
 We’re on a fixed income,” said Payne.
 “Everything’s gone up.”